Methods of Group Decision Making

 Didactic interaction can be used when the solution to a situation comes in two words “Yes or No”.
 This type of decision is typically a major one that will have a significant impact on the performance of the whole organization.

-For example, organizations may opt didactic interaction when changing their marketing strategy, adopting new technology, introducing a new product, etc. such decisions have a larger impact on organizational performance.
+For example, organizations may opt for didactic interaction when changing their marketing strategy, adopting new technology, introducing a new product, etc Such decisions have a larger impact on organizational performance.

 In the weighted scoring technique of group decision, team members analyze the alternative solutions to a problem.
 This method is used when believed that some alternatives are riskier to organizations while others are not.

 Based on certain criteria such as cost to implement, risks, adoption, goals achievement rate, business value, etc. the alternative’s weight or impact on the firm is analyzed.
-After the weight of each alternative is scored the alternative that has the potential to create greater business value with low cost than the other is selected.
+After the weight of each alternative is scored the alternative that has the potential to create greater business value at a lower cost than the other is selected.

 Fish bowling is another way of brainstorming that is more structured and concentrated.
 In this approach, the decision-makers are arranged in a circle with a single chair in the middle.
 One member of the group leader is invited to occupy the center seat and speak about the problem and possible solutions.